filodb/FiloDB/README.md

 ### Data Modelling and Performance Considerations

+NOTE: this section is really old and needs to be rewritten.

 **Choosing Partition Keys**.

 - A good start for a partition key is a hash of an ID or columns that distribute well, plus a time bucket.
 This spreads data around but also prevents too much data from piling up in a single partition.